binance/binance-spot-api-docs/testnet/errors.md

  * Combination of optional parameters invalid.
  * Combination of optional fields invalid.
 Recommendation: '%s' and '%s' must both be sent.
  * Fields [%s] must be sent together or omitted entirely.
- * Invalid 'MDEntryType (269)' combination.
+ * Invalid `MDEntryType (269)` combination.
 BID and OFFER must be requested together.

 ### -1130 INVALID_PARAMETER
  * Invalid data sent for a parameter.